fluxninja/aperture/docs/content/get-started/get-started.md

 The code snippet below shows how to wrap your
-[Control Point](/concepts/control-point.md) within the `start_flow` call while passing [labels](/concepts/flow-label.md) and cache keys to Aperture Agents.
+[Control Point](/concepts/control-point.md) within the `start_flow` call while passing [labels](/concepts/flow-label.md) and cache keys to Aperture.

-Caching mechanism allows you to store the response of a request in the Aperture Agent.
+Caching mechanism allows you to store the response of a request in the Aperture.
 This feature is useful when you want to cache the response from external or internal services and use it for subsequent requests.
-There are two types of cache key that can be passed to Aperture Agents:
+There are two types of cache key that can be passed to Aperture:

-- `result_cache_key` - This key is useful to store the response of the request in Aperture Agent.
+- `result_cache_key` - This key is useful to store the response of the request in Aperture.
 For example, result of a heavy tasks like database query, a third-party API call which later can be used for subsequent requests if requested within the TTL.
 This removes the need to perform the same task again.